-There are times in our lives that we feel like there is no hope left.
+There are times in our lives when we feel like there is no hope left.
 That we simply have hit rock bottom and cannot handle one more thing.
-If our pet dies in a dark moment within our lives it can trigger painful thoughts and actions that are extremely harmful.
+If our pet dies in a dark moment in our lives it can trigger painful thoughts and actions that are extremely harmful.

 If you find yourself doing drugs or drinking excessively after the death of a pet, the additional support of a counselor may help you process through and come up with alternative methods to cope with your experience.

 Having thoughts of ending your own life isn't as rare as you may think.
-There are many people who struggle with living after the death of their pet, especially if their pet was one of the only reasons for living itself.
-Many people live day-to-day knowing that their pet depends on them, and during the hard times our pets may be our only crutch to stand on.
+There are many people who struggle with living after the death of their pet, especially if their pet was one of the only reasons for living.
+Many people live day-to-day knowing that their pet depends on them, and during hard times their pets may be their only crutch to stand on.

-There are so many four-legged friends looking to share unconditional love in our lives.
-If during this time we don't feel ready for another pet our home, there are rescues who would love a few moments of your time to experience the love that only you can give.
+There are so many four-legged friends looking to share unconditional love.
+If during this time you don't feel ready for another pet in your home, there are rescues who would love a few moments of your time to experience the love that only you can give.

 If you or someone you love is contemplating suicide, seek help immediately.
 For help 24/7 dial 988 for the National Suicide Prevention Lifeline, or reach out to the Crisis Text Line by texting TALK to 741741.
 To find a therapist near you, visit the Psychology Today Therapy Directory.